 7.30 pm Tower Hill Tube ⊕ Meet by the "Tower Hill Tram" coffee stall "London Walks has many copycats but it's the best" He came silently out of the midnight shadows of August 31, 1888.
 Watching.
 Stalking.
-Stalking.
 Butchering fellow human beings.
 Leaving a trail of blood that led... nowhere.
-Yes, something wicked this way walked...
-See Sunday's section F for full description.
-Guided by Steve \Frommer's London
+Yes, something wicked this way walked, for this is the Ripper's slashing grounds.
+We evoke that autumn of gaslight and fog, of menacing shadows and stealthy footsteps as we meet the victims, inspect the murder sites, sift through the evidence - in all its gory detail - and get to grips, so to speak, with the main suspects.
+Afterward you can steady your nerves in The Ten Bells, the pub where the victims - perhaps under the steely gaze of the Ripper himself - tried to forget the waking nightmare. † "The victims of Jack the Ripper were never just prostitutes.'
+They were daughters, wives, mothers, sisters and lovers.
+They were women.
+They were human beings."
+Guided by Steve Frommer's London